brettski/ipwatch/nodejs/readme.md

 ## In Use

 So earlier this our ISP sent a 'reset' code to fix something.
-It changed the IP being used and an email was sent as hoped. 😅 We were able to change DNS references to keep cross location services running.
+It changed the IP being used, and an email was sent as hoped. 😅 We were able to change DNS references to keep cross-location services running.